THE WHITE HOUSE

 White House and USDA to Honor “Champions of Change” for Agriculture

-A-dae is Associate Director of Research and Policy for Native Agriculture for First Nations Development Institute.
+A-dae became Director of Programs - Native Agriculture and Food Systems in 2017, after first joining First Nations as Associate Director of Research and Policy for Native Agriculture.
 She formerly was the Director of Community Development for Pūlama Lāna‘i in Hawaii, and is also the co-founder and former Executive Director of a nonprofit organization in Cochiti Pueblo, New Mexico.